 If you’re a fan of Halloween, you’ve probably spent a good amount of time in some form of haunted house; be that a carnival fun house, a real life ‘haunted mansion’, or maybe just visiting vicariously by watching your favourite horror film.
 Odds are, by now, you’re pretty tired of haunted houses.
 Well, have you ever considered visiting… a haunted road?

-In 2021, there were a reported 247,800 miles of road in Great Britain.
+There are an estimated 262,300 miles of road in Great Britain.
 So, it won’t come as a surprise to discover that some of the UK’s roads hide supernatural secrets.

 This year, why not shut the door on that haunted house and get your little ghost hunters into the car for a spooky road trip.
 Or, if you’re unnerved by unearthly phenomenon, then it might be best to avoid these roads this spooky season!